-The SPD has been prepared in consultation with the local community, the landowners, and a wide range of outside agencies including Suffolk County Council, Suffolk Coastal District Council, NHS Suffolk, Anglian Water, Natural England, Sport England, the Environment Agency, and the Suffolk Wildlife Trust.
-A wide range of views and technical information has thus been acquired to inform the SPD.
-A Community Steering Panel was set up to enable representatives of local communities, local councillors and Council officers to meet regularly to discuss a wide range of issues and to help guide its scope and content.
+The SPD has been prepared in consultation with the local community, the landowners, and a wide range of outside agencies including Suffolk County Council, Suffolk Coastal District Council, NHS Suffolk, Anglian Water, Natural England, Sport England, the Environment Agency, and the Suffolk Wildlife

+Trust.
+A Community Steering Panel was set up to enable representatives of local communities, local councillors and council officers to meet regularly to discuss a wide range of issues and to help guide its scope and content.
 We have been supported and advised throughout the process by ATLAS, the central government agency charged with assisting local planning authorities in the planning of major developments.